Stellarium/stellarium/util/locations-editor/README.txt

 -----------------------

 The original base_locations.txt seems to contain every or almost every notable settlement with population >= 15 thousand people.
-Please remember this number when proposing new additions to the list.
+I suggest this number as a cut-off when proposing new additions to the list.

 If you wish to translate an entry, please clone it and edit the new copy.
 This way, the original string will be still available.
 Another posibility is to